Leaving an Abusive Relationship with No Money

 Financial abuse can be a common factor in abusive romantic relationships, and it can make it especially difficult to leave.
 If you are in a relationship with an abusive partner, it is important to be prepared to leave sooner rather than later.

-You may need to save up some money, and get support from others who have been through the same thing.
 If you’re in an abusive relationship and don’t have any money, it’s important to know that help is available.
-It may be difficult to leave an abusive relationship with no money, but I know you can do it.
+It may be difficult to leave an abusive relationship with no money, but with a plan, I know you can do it.